leap71/PicoGK/README.md

 PicoGK ("peacock") is a compact, robust, and fast geometry kernel for Computational Engineering.

 PicoGK was developed by [Lin Kayser](https://github.com/LinKayser), and is maintained by [LEAP 71](www.leap71.com).
-PicoGK is released under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+PicoGK is open-sourced under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 For more information, please visit https://PicoGK.org